MultiRider: History

+On 8 April 2007, the MultiRider ticketing system was replaced entirely by SmartRider.
+When MultiRiders were phased out by Transperth, Transwa introduced its own MultiRiders for use on its Australind and AvonLink services.
+Transwa now use SmartCommuter cards instead.

+Fares

+The following MultiRider fares were available:

-If this was the passenger's first trip using the card, or a previous validation was over two hours ago (for 1-4 zones, 3 hours for 5-8 zones), a trip was deducted from the card, and the information about the current trip was printed onto the front of the card.
+If it was the passenger's first trip using the card, or a previous validation was over two hours ago (for 1-4 zones, 3 hours for 5-8 zones), a trip was deducted from the card, and the information about the current trip was printed onto the front of the card.
 If the passenger was transferring between services, and their current trip was still valid, a "T" was printed onto the card (on 10-trip MultiRiders only).

 MultiRiders could be purchased for use over any distance from two sections to eight zones.
 MultiRiders came with 10, 20, or 40 trips encoded onto them, and were up to 25% cheaper than the equivalent cash fares at the time.
 The 40 trips of MultiRider tickets used to be known as MultiRider Plus.

-Variants of MultiRider tickets

-There were a large variety of MultiRider tickets available:

-Student MultiRider
+Infrastructure

+The validation system was based on a series of equipment supplied by the UK-based company Wayfarer Transit Systems.
+The card system was based on magnetic stripe cards containing simple information such as the number of trips that they can be used with, the number of transit zones that can be traversed, and the time and location of the last validation.
+Before boarding a service or transferring between train and bus services, passengers had to validate the card by inserting it into a validator located on train platforms and on buses.

+Criticism

 The Student MultiRider was introduced on 10 October 2005.
 This type of MultiRider provided a 50 cent fare on a journey, valid for three hours in all zones.
 The Student MultiRider also was available in two types of tickets, in 10 trips, or in 40 trips.
 The Student MultiRider was available for primary and secondary school students only.

-Controversy

 While the Student MultiRider was introduced, the Curtin Student Guild pointed out that state government did not provide the 50 cents student fare on tertiary school students (university and TAFE student), and the state government should provide the same concession price as primary and secondary school students.
 However, the state government replied that the tertiary school students can have the standard concession fare for their journey.

-MultiRider phase out

-On 8 April 2007, the MultiRider ticketing system was withdrawn and replaced by SmartRider.
-In the lead-up to its withdrawal, it was phased out in stages.